MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 Migeod notes that although no skull bones were recovered (nor the four or five most anteror cervicals), "a large tooth was, however found, measuring 6½ inches in length with a maximum circumference of 5¾ inches, which would indicate that the head was large" (Migeod 1931a:90), but since the tooth was pointed is must have belonged to a scavenging theropod rather than to Migeod's sauropod -- a possibility that Migeod allowed -- and so tells us nothing about the animal in question.

 Migeod's accounts directly reference many more bones than are presently available for study.
 Table 1 summarises the bones Migeod reported having found, the sizes he gave for them (where specified), and assignments of the prepared elements to serial positions.
-XXXX discuss element letters and jacket letters.
+I have assigned letters to the prepared elements that are available to study (e.g. Cervical P, Dorsals A and B) so that they can be referred to unambiguously.
+As will be seen, the serial positions of these elements cannot all be determined with confidence, so reference by letter is prefereable to reference by uncertain serial position.
+Thus, for example, Dorsal A is probably D8 (D7 of Migeod's usage), but is certainly Dorsal A. Some jackets remain unopened (see below): these have been assigned two-letter names beginning with "J" for jacket and ins some cases the unprepped material in jackets can be tentatively or confidently associated with specific serial positions.

 **Table 1.
 Material found by Migeod**